Ansible-Getting-Started/moov_module/README.md

 ## Next Steps:

 * define examples (we need more)
-* John to start working on first feature
+* John doing review
-* Jake to work on Documentation
+* Jake to work on Documentation and review
-* Bianca reviewing and finalize the merge (webinar weeks)
+* Bianca working on first pass of delete function

 ## Tutorials We're Working With: